scalasm/springai-kata-multimedia/README.md

-# Spring-AI kata (Functions)
+# Spring-AI kata (Multimedia)

-This is my sandbox for working with Spring AI using more advanced features like functions integrations: it is a follow up of the other related Spring AI kata repositiories:
+This is my sandbox for working with Spring AI dealing with images and audio generation.
+It is a follow up of the other related Spring AI kata repositiories:
 - [Spring AI Kata](https://github.com/scalasm/springai-kata) which deals with more common topics!
 - [Spring AI Kata Functions](https://github.com/scalasm/springai-kata-functions) which deals with tools integrations!